Yellamma Temple, Saundatti: Features

-Mythology
+Legend

 Jamadagni was one of the Saptarishi or Seven Sages.
 In his early life, he studied hard and achieved erudition in his studies of the Vedas.
 He is said to have acquired knowledge regarding the science of weapons without any formal instruction, with the guidance of his father.

 After achieving the status of a Rishi, Jamadagni visited several holy sites and finally reached the palace of King Prasenajit of the Solar Dynasty.
 He fell in love with his daughter, Princess Renuka, upon seeing her, and asked the king for her hand in marriage.
 Subsequently, the two were married, and Renuka took on an ascetic life.
 Five sons were born to them: Ṛumaṇvān, Suhotra, Vasu, Viśvāvasu, and Rama, later known as Parshurama.
 Later the couple started to engage in penances or tapasya along the banks of the river Narmada.
 Jamadagni granted Renuka a boon that she would be able to bring water in unbaked clay pots, as long as her chastity was pure.

 According to the Brahmanda Purana, Renuka once went to the banks of the river Narmada to fetch some water.
 There, she observed the king of the Shalva kingdom making love with his queen in the water.
 She stood there, mesmerised by the beauty of the sight.
 But her chastity was broken and the pot cracked.
 By the time she reached the hermitage of her husband with the water, she was quite late.
 The weary Jamadagni was furious when he divined the reason for her delay, and called forth each of his sons, one after the other, to kill her.
 Each of them refused to kill their mother.

 Parashurama, however, came forth and beheaded his mother with an axe to show his obedience to his father's words.
 The sage exiled his four older sons to the forests due to their disobedience and cursed them either to become ash or live for eternity as transgenders.